sakshi936/FrontendInterviewQuestion/docs/html.md

 <details >
 <summary>
-What is difference between “id attribute” and the “class attribute” of HML elements?
+What is difference between “id attribute” and the “class attribute” of HMTL elements?
 </summary>

 In HTML, the "id" and "class" attributes are used to identify and style elements, but they have different purposes.